Lynette Woodard: USA Basketball

 Woodard was a member of the USA National team at the 1990 World Championships, held in Kuala Lumpur, Malaysia.
 The team won their opening round games fairly easily, with the closest of the first three games a 27-point victory over Czechoslovakia.
 Then they faced Cuba, a team that had beaten the US in exhibition matches only a few weeks earlier.
 The USA team was losing at halftime, but came back to win 87–78.
 The USA team found itself behind at halftime to Canada in their next game, but came back to win easily 95–70.
 After an easy match against Bulgaria, the USA team faced Czechoslovakia again, and achieved an almost identical result, winning 87–59.
 In the title match, the USA team won the gold medal with a score of 88–78.
 Woodard averaged 6.3 points per game.

 In 1984, the USA sent its National team to the 1984 William Jones Cup competition in Taipei, Taiwan, for pre-Olympic practice.
 The team easily beat each of the eight teams they played, winning by an average of just under 50 points per game.
 Woodard averaged 11.6 points per game.

 Woodard played with the USA team at the 1991 Pan American Games.
 The team finished with a record of 4–2, but managed to win the bronze medal.
 The USA team lost a three-point game to Brazil, then responded with wins over Argentina and Cuba, earning a spot in the medal round.
 The next game was a rematch against Cuba, and this time the team from Cuba won a five-point game.
-The USA beat Canada easily to win the bronze.
+The USA beat Canada to win the bronze.
 Woodard averaged 2.3 points per game.